By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 person dancing on a stage

 Winter nights are long—so take advantage!
-The University community is bursting with creativity; keep your eye on the calendar and check out some of the dance, theater, comedy and music generated by your talented peers.
+The University community is bursting with creativity; keep your eye on the performing arts calendar and check out some of the dance, theater, comedy and music generated by your talented peers.
 You’ll find great shows to attend and maybe even an act you want to join!

-a group of people on stage in a theatrical performance
+A group of people on stage in a theatrical performance.

 3. A great ice breaker

-Have you been to Tennity Ice Skating Pavilion yet??
+Have you been to Tennity Ice Skating Pavilion yet?
 Whether you’re a pro skater or a newcomer to ice sports, be sure to add this outing to your bucket list.
-Syracuse University student I.D. holders can rent skates for free, and you’ll find a wide range of ways to enjoy the rink—everything from club hockey and curling to late night skating and broomball.
+Syracuse University student I.D. holders can rent skates for free, and you’ll find a wide range of ways to enjoy the rink—everything from club sports like hockey and curling to late night skating and broomball.
 Ice skating lessons are available too.

 You can also skate in the city!
-Check out the open-air rink downtown in Clinton Square and skate under the sky, surrounded by some of Syracuse’s beautiful historic buildings.
+Check out the open-air rink in Clinton Square and skate under the sky, surrounded by some of Syracuse’s beautiful historic buildings.

-open-air ice skating rink with blue sky above it and historic stone buildings around it
+Open-air ice skating rink with blue sky above it and historic stone buildings around it.

 4. Ready, set, slide!